bintangyosua/AlisaDjs/readme.md

 </div>

-# 🤖 Lumina (Discord Bot)
+# 🤖 Alisa (Discord Bot)
-> Lumina is a Discord Bot built with discord.js & uses Command Handler from [discordjs.guide](https://discordjs.guide)
+> Alisa is a Discord Bot built with discord.js & uses Command Handler from [discordjs.guide](https://discordjs.guide)

-## Using the Official Lumina Bot
+## Using the Official Alisa Bot

-**Just one [click](https://discord.gg/uXFZScA) and you can add Lumina to your own server and enjoy its full feature set!**
+**Just one [click](https://discord.gg/uXFZScA) and you can add Alisa to your own server and enjoy its full feature set!**

-You can see more information about the bot itself by reading the summary on [here](https://github.com/bintangyosua/LuminaDjs/master/FEATURES.md).
+You can see more information about the bot itself by reading the summary on [here](https://github.com/bintangyosua/AlisaDjs/master/FEATURES.md).
 This is the file we use to publish our bots on bot lists, too.
 You're welcome to use it as a guide for your own.

 ### 🤝 Contributing